US Justice Needs

 It is widely accepted and acknowledged that there is an access to justice problem in the United States, but what that problem actually looks like is actually still unclear.
 The focus has historically been on meeting the legal needs of those with low income, who have trouble accessing an expensive, complicated, and outdated legal system.
 But there is far more going on beneath the surface.
 The access to justice problem in the United States extends far beyond those of low income.
 People of all socioeconomic backgrounds face problems every day with unclear paths to resolution, as do businesses of all sizes.
 The US Justice Needs project will assess the needs of our diverse populations across the country, within both rural and urban areas.
 This, in turn, will open the door for new and more effective solutions to improve access to justice for all Americans.

-To help guide the project, IAALS and HiiL have created a national advisory committee that will assist us in tailoring the survey to the large and region-specific population of the United States.
-We will then develop and administer that survey nationally.
-In the end, we will compile the research and release our reports on the findings, including interactive online dashboards to help visualize the various justice needs across the country.
+To help guide the project, IAALS and HiiL have created a national advisory committee to provide advice throughout the project, including assistance in tailoring the survey to the large and region-specific population of the United States.
+IAALS has developed and administered the survey nationally to over 10,000 individuals, and is compiling the research for release in a series of reports and interactive online dashboards to help visualize the various justice needs across the country.
 This research will be vital in the fight to provide real-world solutions tailored to the current problems that Americans and businesses face in their pursuit of justice, no matter where they reside and no matter how much they earn.

 The Bohemian Foundation has generously provided funding to make this project possible.